Michael Ware, an independent reefer driver for 23 years, sees a problem with the trucking industry when he goes to trade shows.

 FedEx was the only Top 10 for-hire fleet in the United States to answer three basic questions Transport Dive asked about diversity: What percentage of executives are persons of color?
 What about the board?
 And what percentage of overall employees?

 "Women represent 23% of FedEx management employees globally, while minorities comprise 37% of management employees in the U.S."

 "Currently, 49% of our team identifies as Black/African American, Hispanic/Latino, Asian, Native Hawaiian or Pacific Islander, American Indian/Alaskan Native, and Other," according to Jonathan Lyons, FedEx spokesperson.
-"The FedEx Board of Directors includes 13 directors, four of whom are women and three of whom are ethnically diverse.
+"The FedEx Board of Directors includes 13 directors, four of whom are women and four of whom are ethnically diverse.
 Women represent 23% of FedEx management employees globally, while minorities comprise 37% of management employees in the U.S."

 Lyons said among other efforts, FedEx has a number of employee-led business resource groups "that help to create connections, build community, and develop an appreciation for diversity and culture."

 XPO sent Transport Dive a link to a statement by CEO Bradley Jacobs in early June.